MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 ### Step 3: Configure and deploy classification and labeling

+> [!TIP!]
+> > Optional but recommended: Consider deploying the [Azure Information Protection scanner](deploy-aip-scanner.md) to discover what sensitive information you have on your local data stores.
+The information that the scanner finds can help you with your classification taxonomy, provide valuable information about what labels you need, and which files need protecting.
+> The scanner can be configured to look for well-known sensitive information types in local files on Windows Server, files in network shares, and files in on-premises versions of SharePoint.
+Because this configuration doesn't require you to configure labels or even have your classification taxonomy defined, running the scanner in this way is suitable for this early stage of your deployment.

 If you do not already have a classification strategy, review the [default Azure Information Protection policy](./configure-policy-default.md) and use this as the basis for deciding what classification labels to assign to your organization data.
 You can customize these to meet your business requirements.

 Reconfigure the default Azure Information Protection labels to make any changes you need to support your classification decisions.
 Configure the policy for manual labeling by users, and write user guidance that explains which label to apply and when.
-If your default policy was created with labels that automatically apply protection, remove the protection settings or disable the label.
+If your default policy was created with labels that automatically apply protection, temporarily remove the protection settings or disable the label.
 For more information about how to configure Azure Information Protection policy, see [Configuring Azure Information Protection policy](./configure-policy.md).

 Then deploy the Azure Information Protection client for users, and support it by providing user training and your instructions for when to select the labels.
 For more information about installing and supporting the client, see the [Azure Information Protection client administrator guide](./rms-client/client-admin-guide.md).